-- The median price of H_2 in the US will decrease from \$11.59/kg in 2020 to \$8.44/kg in 2050; during that same timeframe the minimum price decreases from \$8.80/kg to \$6.81/kg. - The median price of H_2 in the EU will decrease from \$16.05/kg in 2020 to \$10.46/kg in 2050; during that same timeframe the minimum price decreases from \$7.49/kg to \$5.80/kg.
+- The median price of $H_2$ in the US will decrease from \$8.81/kg in 2020 to \$5.77/kg in 2050; during that same timeframe the minimum price decreases from \$6.06/kg to \$4.15/kg. - The median price of $H_2$ in the EU will decrease from \$13.11/kg in 2020 to \$7.69/kg in 2050; during that same timeframe the minimum price decreases from \$4.83/kg to \$3.21/kg.

-The following figures show the H_2 price distribution and the geographical distribution of the resulting H_2 prices.
-To clarify futher, the left histogram shows the H_2 price distribution across all 201,852 possible configuration for the US and 14,175 possible configurations for the EU.
-The H_2 price distributions are non-normal, thus only the median and min values are reported.
-The data mapped in the right hand side shows only the minimum price (from any system configuration) for hydrogen that would be available in a specific region.
+The following figures show the $H_2$ price distribution and the geographical distribution of the resulting $H_2$ prices.
+To clarify futher, the left histogram shows the $H_2$ price distribution across all 201,852 possible configuration for the US and 14,175 possible configurations for the EU.
+The $H_2$ price distributions are non-normal, thus only the median and min values are reported.
+The data mapped in the right hand side shows only the minimum price (from any system configuration) for hydrogen that would be available in a specific region with mid-range renewable electricity prices.
+The minimum price reported in histograms and in the bullet points above reflects the lowest-cost system configuration and the "low" renewable electricity scenarios shown in Section 3.3.
 Regional differences are driven primarily by variation in the potential for renewable electricity generation (capacity factor), but corporate tax rates also vary by countries in the EU (it is assumed that all US regions are subject to a constant composite rate that approximates both state and federal taxes).